phucphamAI/Cell-Segmentation-Tracking/README.md

 In this project, I will do analysis on [DEAOT model](https://arxiv.org/abs/2106.02638) to learn about tracking and segmentation simultaneously.
 Moreover, I trained the AOT model on the new dataset (**Cell Datasets**) and show the demo.

 The instruction is provided in **Cell_Tracking.ipynb** to reproduce and verify the result.
+Demo videos are in assets folder.

 ## References
 ```